lokimeyburg/lokimeyburg.github.io/_posts/2013-11-10-I-have-a-few-things-to-say.md

 ---
 layout: post
-title:  "I finally have a few things to say and show..."
+title:  "I finally have a few things to say (and show)..."
 date:   2013-08-05 10:18:00
 ---